Propagating Knowledge Updates to LMs Through Distillation: Analysis

 Tokens copied from the definition typically receive the highest decreases.
 Many tokens not in the definition are relatively unchanged in likelihood, and those in contexts that are not informed by the definition will have low KL divergence and drive small updates during learning.
 However, we show two examples of tokens not in the definition where conditioning \emph{does} reduce the NLL substantially.
 In the first case, \emph{Dhaka} is guessable given \emph{Bangladesh}, and in the second, \emph{features} is semantically related to the definition.
 By contrast, \emph{asset} has similar NLL before and after conditioning.

-\paragraph{Size of transfer set} Throughout our experiments, we had five unique continuations in the transfer set, each of which are distilled over the five epochs.
+\paragraph{Size of transfer set} Throughout our experiments, we used five unique continuations in the transfer set, each of which are distilled over five epochs.
 Is having diverse continuations necessary for successful distillation?
 We plot the distillation performance while varying the number of unique continuations in the transfer set from 1 to 10, while also keeping the number of updates the same, in Figure~\ref{num_probes} in the appendix and summarize the results here.
-Repeating one continuation 10 times yields target perplexity of 25.3, while using 10 continuations once yields the target perplexity of 23.5.
+Repeating one continuation ten times yields a target perplexity of 25.3, while using ten unique continuations once yields a target perplexity of 23.5.
 We see diminishing returns from introducing new continuations after 5 continuations, and most of the gains can be achieved with as few as two unique generated continuations.
 This is in line with prior work~\cite{choi-etal-2022-promptinjection} which has shown distilling on more examples improves the target performance.

+\paragraph{Results for popular entities} Our main evaluation is mostly on emerging or tail-end entities, evaluating integrating new information.
+However, we may wish to consider a setting where we would like to \textit{refresh} the model's pre-existing knowledge.
+To evaluate this scenario, we use the popular split of ECBD~\citep{Onoe2022EntityCB}.
+This has an identical format to ECBD 2022, but sentences cover popular, well-known entities (such as SpaceX and Eminem) that pre-date the training of the models we test.

+We report results in Table \ref{tab:ecbd_popular} in the appendix.
+In this setting, our distillation approach vastly outperforms fine-tuning, suggesting that distillation can be effective in resurfacing LM knowledge.